Kshav-Developing/Numpy/README.md

 # Numpy
 The repository contains python files in which the module called numpy is explained and it can help you in further data management.
+It is one of the most basic module which is needed to be learnt by a newborn programmer.
+This tutorial will guide you through this module.
+But it's only for those who needs to revise numpy a little, otherwise you may need to explore there documentation for more functions.